 Spinning Your Blood

 Next is the centrifuge process.
 This is where your blood is spun in a device at high speeds.
 The reason behind this is so the doctor can separate the liquid and solid parts of your blood (the blood cells and platelets we talked about earlier).

 Preparing the PRP Injection Area

 Before you receive the injection, the site needs to be cleaned first.
 Typically, iodine, alcohol or Betadine

 (dark brown disinfecting liquid that is odorless and doesn't sting) is applied to the area to rid it of any possible microorganisms that could cause infection.

 Your Soldotna doctor will likely give you a local anesthetic into the area to keep you numb and comfortable during the procedure.
-It takes a few minutes for you to feel the effect and the doctor will usually wait at least 20 minutes to ensure it has taken full effect.
+It only takes a few minutes for you to feel the effect and the doctor will wait to ensure it has taken full effect.

 The PRP Therapy Injection